data301-2020-winter2/course-project-group_1019/README.md

 - Nathan Jacinto: 2nd Year Computer Science Student

 ## Lab 7
-The links to the tableau online dashboards for each group member can be found below:
+The Tableau files for lab 7 can be found in the Tableau_Dashes directory in the main repository, And the links to the tableau online dashboards for each group member can be found below:

 *[Aidan](https://us-west-2b.online.tableau.com/#/site/data301/views/1019_Aidan_lab7/general?:iid=1)*